Nuno Espírito Santo: West Ham United

 On 27 September 2025, Espírito Santo was appointed head coach of Premier League club West Ham United on a three-year contract, following the dismissal of Graham Potter.
-His arrival meant that he would reunite with former Wolves player Maximilian Kilman.
+His arrival meant that he would reunite with former Wolves player Maximilian Kilman and bought Adama Traoré from Fulham in the January transfer window.
 He started his tenure as manager with a 1–1 draw at the Hill Dickinson Stadium against Everton on 29 September.
-On 1st November, his first win came in a 3-1 win over Newcastle United with goals from Lucas Paquetá, Tomáš Souček and an own goal from Sven Botman and it was the first time the Hammers won at home since beating Leicester City 2-0 in February.
+On 1 November, his first win came in a 3–1 win over Newcastle United with goals from Lucas Paquetá, Tomáš Souček and an own goal from Sven Botman and it was the first time the Hammers won at home since beating Leicester City 2–0 in February.

+Following West Ham United’s relegation from the Premier League at the end of the 2025–26 season, Nuno Espírito Santo experienced the first relegation of his managerial career.
+Despite arriving midway through the campaign and overseeing an improvement in results after Christmas, West Ham's poor early-season form ultimately proved too damaging, with the club finishing in the bottom three after 14 consecutive seasons in the top flight.

+Despite much speculation, on the 27th of May he confirmed he would stay with the club in a bid to get them promoted straight back up.

 Personal life

 Espírito Santo and his wife Sandra have three children as of 2020.
 On 4 May 2019, he was awarded an Honorary Doctorate in Sport by the University of Wolverhampton.